How to Fade Dark Spots Without Damaging Your Skin Barrier

 How long does it take to see visible improvement?

-With consistent use, many people see early hydration and glow in the first couple of weeks.
-Visible dark-spot improvement usually takes longer.
-Think in terms of weeks, not days, and keep the barrier healthy while you work.
+Hydration and glow may appear sooner, but visible dark-spot improvement usually takes longer and varies by person.
+Think in terms of weeks, not days, and keep the barrier supported while you work.

 What should I buy first if I do not want the full routine?